-By the end of this course, students should have a better grasp of the nature and practice of business ethics, which will be helpful in taking a position on ethical issues in the marketplace.
-Students will also have the opportunity to develop analytic and communication skills that can be applied in other contexts.
+By the end of this course, students will have a better understanding of the nature and extent of diversity within multicultural societies, including the benefits and problems this creates.
+Students will also come to understand the concept of moral relativism, and how it relates to multiculturalism.
+Students will also develop their critical thinking skills, which will be helpful in taking a position on ethical issues in multicultural politics.
 Specifically, students should be able to: